 The vicious cycle

-Depression can make you lack motivation and feel physically unwell.
+Depression can make you lack motivation, energy levels and feel physically unwell.
 It may be easier to avoid activities than to tackle them.
 You may then feel guilty and start to get angry with yourself.
 This in turn can cause lack of self-esteem and make you feel even more depressed.
 Understanding how depression affects your thinking can help you break this vicious cycle.

 Make a list of any thoughts that have fallen into any of the categories below in the last couple of weeks: